zuri-training/Pro_Team_41_Chunk-File/README.md

 MySQL was used to provide comprehensive support for the applications developed in Django and to store user data.

+### Challenges we faced
+> Cracking the splitting by feature

+> Deploying to the server

+> Implementing the frontend of the platform according to specification

 ### ChunkIT Key features